BR1py/stream_service/README.md

 ![DiagramPrinciplesOfStreamServices](https://github.com/BR1py/stream_service/blob/main/docs/docs/DiagramPrinciplesOfStreamServices.png?raw=true)

 To get a better understanding of the data streaming functionality based on channels we will try to describe all steps that must be performed until a data package can be send by a client to the channel and it is received by the targets.
-Let's asum the STRM_server is already running and three STRM_Clients are already connected to the STRM_server.
+Let's assume the Stream_Server is already running and three Stream_Clients are already connected to the Stream_Server (see examples stream_data.py).

 1. The sending client must create a channel which should be used for the streaming.
 The client who creates the channel is the ownwer and the channel can only be deleted by the client.
 Also the channel will be deleted from the server if the related client disconnects (but this might be changed in one of the future versions).

-Client1: create_channel("ABC")
+Client1: create_new_channel("ABC")

 2. after the channel exists the other clients can subscribe to the channel as readers:
 Client2: subscribe_read_channel("ABC")